kevinliang43/MOC_Reporting/README.md

 ## Stretch Goals
 Although the current goal of the project revolves around generating reports and CSV dumps for just OpenStack, if time permits, there are also stretch goals that can be implemented, and are as follows:
- 1. extend functionality of the MOC Reporting System so that the system will be able to collect data from and generate CSV files and reports for Zabbix, Openshift, and Ceph.
+ 1. Extend functionality of the MOC Reporting System so that the system will be able to collect data from and generate CSV files and reports for Zabbix, Openshift, and Ceph.
  2. Develop, deploy and automate the process of consistency and quality checks of the data collected.